 The following are the most common symptoms for ganglion cysts.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 The symptoms of ganglion cysts may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always consult your physician for a diagnosis.

 Initially, when the cyst is small and painless, treatment is usually not necessary.
 Only when the cyst begins to grow and interferes with the functionality of the hand is treatment usually necessary.
 Treatment may include:

 - cortisone injections

 Two major problems associated with tendons include tendonitis and tenosynovitis.
 Tendonitis, inflammation of a tendon (the tough cords of tissue that connect muscles to bones) can affect any tendon, but is most commonly seen in the wrist and fingers.
 When the tendons become irritated, swelling, pain, and discomfort will occur.

 Tenosynovitis is the inflammation of the lining of the tendon sheaths which enclose the tendons.
 The tendon sheath is usually the site which becomes inflamed, but both the sheath and the tendon can become inflamed simultaneously.
 The cause of tenosynovitis is often unknown, but usually strain, overuse, injury, or excessive exercise may be implicated.
 Tendonitis may also be related to disease (i.e., diabetes or rheumatoid arthritis).

 - lateral epicondylitis (commonly known as tennis elbow) - a condition characterized by pain in the back side of the elbow and forearm, along the thumb side when the arm is alongside the body with the thumb turned away.
 The pain is caused by damage to the tendons that bend the wrist backward away from the palm.